When the Infiltrator cannot infiltrate

 Infiltration Markers

-A more radical alternative involves placing numbered infiltration markers across the battlefield rather than deploying the actual models.
-At the start of the game, the controlling player places these markers anywhere on the table, subject to clear restrictions - for example, not within a specified number of inches from objective markers or key scenario elements.
+One more radical alternative involves strategically placing infiltration markers across the battlefield instead of actual models.
+At the start of a game, whoever controls these markers places them anywhere on the table - provided there are restrictions such as being within an inch range from objective markers or key scenario elements.

 Each marker corresponds secretly to a specific fighter.
 Only the controlling player knows which number represents which model.